 Olives (Olea europaea) are evergreen trees that will add a Mediterranean touch to the garden.
 They are suited to garden or container cultivation, and may produce fruit in mild regions and warm summers in the UK.

 If you have a protected city garden or live in a mild area, olives can be grown outdoors as long as you give them a sunny position and plant them in well-drained soil, for example, against a warm wall would be ideal.
+IN cold or northern regions winter protection in a conservatory for example, will be required.

 Once established they are extremely drought-tolerant, but plants will do better if watered regularly in dry spells during the growing seasons.
-To encourage strong growth, it’s a good idea to feed each spring with a fertiliser, such as Vitax Q4.
+To encourage strong growth, it’s a good idea to feed each spring with a general fertiliser, such as Vitax Q4.

 Pruning and training